charlesbrandt/public/code/javascript/nuxt.md

 ## Axios

+In a method can make remote calls with something like

+    const ip = await this.$axios.$get('http://icanhazip.com')

 https://axios.nuxtjs.org/usage/

 Nuxt comes with a special function for handling axios requests when called from a server side rendering context: